French Apple Tart with Puff Pastry

 - 1 sheet of frozen puff pastry, defrosted in the refrigerator overnight

 - 4 Granny Smith apples, peeled, cored, halved, and cut into ¼-inch slices

 - 2 tablespoons cognac or apple brandy like Calvados

 - Preheat the oven to 400º.
 Line sheet pan with parchment.

-- Place overlapping slices of apples in rows over pastry.
+- Place overlapping slices of apples in rows over the pastry.
 Ina uses a diagonal pattern, but straight rows are fine, too.
 Sprinkle with sugar, then dot with butter.

+Beware, the edges and juices may burn.
+I've had to trim off burnt edges, but the tart will still be delicious.
 Watch your tart carefully towards the end of the baking time.
 If the apples are soft when you poke them with a knife and the crust is browned, it is done.
-If the apples need more cooking time, you may want to decrease the oven temperature to avoid the edges getting too dark
+If the apples need more cooking time, you may want to decrease the oven temperature to avoid the edges getting too dark.